tuirgin/blog/content/post/20161003-bread-mash_starter.md

 I maintain a very small amount of starter between bakes---no more than 60--70g---otherwise I just end up with too much waste or stored old starter.
-(You can use the old starter this for pancakes, waffles, crackers, and other things.)
+(You can use the old starter for pancakes, waffles, crackers, and other things.)
 However, when building an initial starter, there is benefit to volume---greater room for error. <!--more-->